TrueTheKiller/Choose-your-own-adventure-v-0/README.md

-Features I would like to add in the future: As the evilWizard file suggests there may eventually be combat with other characters, if I can figure it out I would like to add some way for the player to fight themselves from previous iterations, however, I believe that may have been copyrighted by Nintendo so I'm not sure if I can do that.
+Features I would like to add in the future: As the evilWizard file suggests there may eventually be combat with other characters, if I can figure it out I would like to add some way for the player to fight themselves from previous itterations, however, I believe that may have been copyrighted by Nintendo so I'm not sure if I can do that.
 I would also like to add some form of a magic system but I'm not entirely sure how I would want that to work.